Alfresco/docs-alfresco/process-automation/latest/model/connectors/salesforce.md

 The Salesforce connector is displayed on the process diagram with the Salesforce logo.

+> **Important**: The Salesforce connector requires a Salesforce account to use.
+This account is separate to the Alfresco hosted environment and should be created and managed by customers.

 The actions that can be executed using the Salesforce connector are:

 * [Create an object instance](#create-an-object-instance)